Armoring up against trolls in the age of disinformation

-First up: wow.
-It’s been rough.
-It seems any of us with family or friends we hold dear have been traumatized by the recent events in El Paso and Dayton, caused by hateful rhetoric, non-sensical gun laws and unsafe spaces.
-Those of us who have lived through mass shootings, or represent the very communities targeted have been especially heavy-hearted this week, trying to forget, wanting to honor and just slowly moving on with our day-to-day lives, out of survival.
+Here we go again…it’s been rough.
+It seems any of us with family or friends we hold dear have been traumatized by the recent wildfires ravaging southern California, and the New Year’s Eve terror in New Orleans.
+Those of us who have lived through climate crisis events and terrorist attacks are especially heavy-hearted this week, trying to forget, wanting to honor and just slowly moving on with our day-to-day lives, out of survival.

-We are media professionals, so it is our job to intimately understand and combat harmful rhetoric.
-Unfortunately, it’s all around us.
-We often work with clients to launch their social media platforms, chats, ads, and organic content on issues ranging from energy efficiency to orca whales.
-While we realize these are not necessarily the front lines for hate groups, we also work on issues such as factory farms and immigrant rights, so we want to provide all of our partners with guidelines for how to find and root out trolls and other abusive or distracting content to protect their communities, as well as their brand.
+Resource Media often works with clients to launch their social media platforms, ads and organic content on issues ranging from abortion rights to climate justice, so we want to provide all of our partners with recommended guidelines for how to find and root out trolls and other abusive or distracting content to protect their communities, as well as their brand.
 We all have the opportunity and responsibility to create safe spaces for our communities.
 That could mean flagging and blocking bots and trolls, or simply helping to keep your organization’s conversation on course.

 Below are some tips that we hope you find helpful:

 If someone starts saying abusive or hurtful things on your online community, you want to be able to explain to them why it’s not ok.
 Even if they say this is freedom of speech, you have the right to establish the rules of communication within your own social media community.
-So, write up some community guidelines that prohibit hate speech, spamming, phishing, bots, commercial solicitations, etc. and put them in the about section of your Facebook page, or in a pinned tweet.
+So, write up some community guidelines that prohibit hate speech, spamming, phishing, bots, commercial solicitations, etc. and put them in the about section of your Facebook page, in a pinned tweet or on a page on your website.
 Refer violators to this and you’ll be standing on solid ground if you have to block or report them.
+You could even repost your community community guidelines as a friendly reminder to your community on an annual basis.

 Think in advance about what warrants a response—and be fair and even-handed about it.

-Some likely categories include just some misinformed folks who need a correction with the right source.
+Create internal guidelines or criteria for what types of posts get certain responses–or are ignored–by your organization.
+Some likely categories include some misinformed folks who need a correction with the right source.
 Or, someone who wants to rant and rave (not so interested in a two-way); in that case, you could monitor their activity and remind them of the community guidelines.
 If they’re unhappy specifically because of something you did, you could reach out personally (and away from the group thread) to try to repair the relationship.

 Recognize the difference between debate and trolling.